CyberCRI/Hero.Coli/Doc/RelatedPages/ReactionEngine/addReaction.md

 And you have to add at the end of the reactions param the new instance of your reaction.

 *See AllosteryFileLoader.cs if you want an example*

+### 3. Dynamicaly add/remove a reaction

+In order to add dynamicaly a new reaction to a medium, simply use the ReactionEngine.addReactionToMedium function in ReactionEngine.cs

+	      public void addReactionToMedium(int mediumId, IReaction reaction)

+To remove a reaction from a medium, simply use the ReactionEngine.removeReactionFromMediumByName()

+   	      public void removeReactionFromMediumByName(int mediumId, string name)